 1. Grow some Strawberry Pineberry in multiple rows.
 Supplied as 7cm pot plants for easy planting, try growing in rows for a successful large crop.
 Each plant should be space around 40cm apart in a straight line, with around 60-70cm between each row.
 Strawberry Pineberry is a real novelty, with the look and feel of a white Strawberry but with a smell and taste more closely associated with a pineapple.

 2. So if your garden needs a fresh look and feel then why not also make these changes productive by planting your very ownApple Trees.
-Their striking spring blossoms are a valuable bonus to the allotment, but ultimately it is the crop from this mini fruit orchard that is appealing.
-Plant your Apple trees in an area with has as much sun as possible, as the more sun they get the healthier the tree will grow.
+Their striking spring blossoms are a valuable bonus to the allotment.
+But ultimately it is the crop from this mini fruit orchard that is appealing.
+Plant your Apple trees in an area with has as much sun as possible.
+The more sun they get the healthier the tree will grow.
 My personal favourite is Apple James Grieve, because of the juicy taste.
 Grow the varieties you like, that’s the best advice anyone can offer when growing fruit and vegetables.

 7. Striped Tiger Fig is a reliable cropping dwarf fruit tree that produce unusually striped figs on miniature stems.
 They love fertile, humus rich soil or if planting up into containers you can use a loam based potting compost.

-8. Goji Berry (The Miracle Berry), or Lycium Barbarum, to give it its full name can be introduce because of the incredibly high levels of vitamin C and antioxidants found within each berry produced.
+8. Goji Berry (The Miracle Berry), or Lycium Barbarum to give it its full name.
+The nickname derives from the incredibly high levels of vitamin C and antioxidants found within each berry produced.
 A very easy plant to succeed with, they will fruit from their second season onwards with a significantly higher yield year after year.
 A very popular, pleasant tasting fruit that can be eaten straight of the vine, with an almost herbal scent.
 Originating in the Himalaya, it can easily be added to breakfast cereal, yoghurts, fruit salads.